algolia/renderscript/README.md

 Ignores unnecessary resources for rendering HTML (e.g. `images`, `video`, `font`, etc...) and bundle an AdBlocker by default.

 🤖 **Automated**:
-Renderscript have everything abstracted to render a page and login to website with minimal configuration required.
+Renderscript has everything abstracted to render a page and login to website with minimal configuration required.

 ## Usage